-- 22.9.1 Canvassing of directors of the Trust or members of any committee of the Trust directly or indirectly for any appointment under the Trust shall disqualify the candidate from such an appointment.
-The contents of this paragraph of the Standing Order shall be included in application forms or otherwise brought to the attention of candidates. - 22.9.2 A director of the Trust shall not solicit for any person any appointment under the Trust or recommend any person for such appointment: but this paragraph of this Standing Financial Instructions shall not preclude a director from giving written testimonial of a candidate's ability, experience or character for submission to the Trust. - 22.9.3 Informal discussions outside appointments panels or committees, whether solicited or unsolicited, should be declared to the panel or committee.
+- 22.9.1.
+Canvassing of directors of the Trust or members of any committee of the Trust directly or indirectly for any appointment under the Trust shall disqualify the candidate from such an appointment.
+The contents of this paragraph of the Standing Order shall be included in application forms or otherwise brought to the attention of candidates. - 22.9.2.
+A director of the Trust shall not solicit for any person any appointment under the Trust or recommend any person for such appointment: but this paragraph of this Standing Financial Instructions shall not preclude a director from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.

+22.9.3.
+Informal discussions outside appointments panels or committees, whether solicited or unsolicited, should be declared to the panel or committee.

-22.10 RELATIVES OF DIRECTORS OR OFFICERS
+22.10.
+RELATIVES OF DIRECTORS OR OFFICERS

-- 22.10.1 Candidates for any staff appointment shall when making application disclose in writing whether they are related to any director or the holder of any office under the Trust.
-Failure to disclose such a relationship may disqualify a candidate and, if appointed, render him/her liable to instant dismissal on the grounds of gross misconduct. - 22.10.2 The directors and every officer of the Trust with recruitment responsibility shall disclose to the Director of Organisational & Workforce Development any relationship with a candidate of whose candidature that director or officer is aware.
-It shall be the duty of the Director of Organisational & Workforce Development to report to the Trust Board any such disclosure made that they consider to be a material nature. - 22.10.3 On appointment, directors (and prior to acceptance of an appointment in the case of executive directors) should disclose to the Trust whether they are related to any other director or holder of any office under the Trust. - 22.10.4 Where the relationship of an officer or another director to a director of the Trust is disclosed, the Standing Order headed 'Disability of directors in proceedings on account of pecuniary interest' (SO 7) shall apply. - 22.10.5 Staff must ensure that no special favour is shown to current or former employees or their close relatives or associates in awarding contracts to private or other businesses run by them or employing them in a senior or relevant management capacity.
-Contracts may be awarded to such businesses, but scrupulous care must be taken to ensure that the tendering and selection processes are conducted impartially, and that staff who are known to have a relevant interest take no part in the selection process.
+- 22.10.1.
+Candidates for any staff appointment shall when making application disclose in writing whether they are related to any director or the holder of any office under the Trust.
+Failure to disclose such a relationship may disqualify a candidate and, if appointed, render him/her liable to instant dismissal on the grounds of gross misconduct. - 22.10.2.
+The Directors and every officer of the Trust with recruitment responsibility shall disclose to the Deputy Director of Human Resources any relationship with a candidate of whose candidature that Director or Officer is aware.
+It shall be the duty of the Deputy Director of Human Resources to report to the Board any such disclosure made that they consider being a material nature. - 22.10.3.
+On appointment, directors (and prior to acceptance of an appointment in the case of Executive Directors) should disclose to the Trust whether they are related to any other director or holder of any office under the Trust. - 22.10.4.
+Where the relationship of an Officer or another Director to a Director of the Trust is disclosed, the Standing Order headed 'Disability of Directors in proceedings on account of pecuniary interest' (SO 7) shall apply. - 22.10.5.
+Staff must ensure that no special favour is shown to current or former employees or their close relatives or associates in awarding contracts to private or other businesses run by them or employing them in a senior or relevant management capacity.
+Contracts may be awarded to such businesses, but scrupulous care must be taken to ensure that the tendering and selection processes are conducted impartially, and that staff who are known to have a relevant interest take no part in the selection process and requirements of the declaration process in respect of procurement and contracts is followed.
+If there is any doubt the advice of the Company Secretary should be sought.

-22.11 EMPLOYMENT
+22.11.
+EMPLOYMENT

-- 22.11.1 Staff shall not engage in outside employment which may conflict with the Trust's business or be detrimental to it or its reputation. - 22.11.2 Staff are also reminded of their responsibility to ensure that work undertaken in addition to their substantive contractual duties with the Trust is not detrimental to their employment and does not impair their ability to perform their duties for the Trust.
+- 22.11.1.
+Staff shall not engage in outside employment which may conflict with the Trust's business or be detrimental to it or its reputation. - 22.11.2.
+Staff are also reminded of their responsibility to ensure that work undertaken in addition to their substantive contractual duties with the Trust is not detrimental to their employment and does not impair their ability to perform their duties for the Trust.
 This must be declared, in accordance with the Working Time Directive.

-22.12 PRINCIPLES OF PRIVATE WORK
+22.12.
+PRINCIPLES OF PRIVATE WORK

-22.12.1 For medical staff:-
+22.12.1.
+For medical staff:-